hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 ## Body

 The body of the Flyout supports any custom content, local components, or Helios components via an **instance swap property** (customInstance) in Figma.
-In code `yeild` is supported.
+In code, `yield` is supported.

 #### With custom content